TNO-ropt/ropt-everest/docs/usage/basics.md

 executed using its [`run`][ropt_everest.EverestOptimizerStep.run] method.
 The `run` method supports the following parameters to customize its behavior:

-- **config** (`dict`, optional): A dictionary to override the default Everest configuration.
-If not specified, the original Everest configuration is used.
-    You can copy and modify the configuration passed to the `run_plan` function to create a suitable configuration.
+- **config** (`dict`, optional): An Everest configuration dictionary.
+You can copy and modify the configuration passed to the `run_plan` function to create a suitable configuration, or you can construct or load your own.
 - **controls** (`array-like`, optional): Initial control values for the optimizer.
 If not specified, the initial values from the Everest configuration are used.